 What We Do: The Seattle Bicycle Advisory Board advises the Mayor, City Council, and City Departments and Divisions on projects, policies, and programs that improve and/or affect bicycling conditions in Seattle.

 Vision: Make Seattle a world-class city for bicycling.
 Make bicycling a viable transportation choice by encouraging active participation in policy and planning efforts through all levels of government.
 Build a more inclusive bicycling community by representing the needs of the diverse population of bicyclists in the city.

-Meetings: Open to the public and are generally held 6-8 pm on the first Wednesday of every month in room L280 in City Hall ( 600 4th Ave ).
-Please enter via the 5th Ave entrance and take the elevators down to L2.
-Because the doors lock promptly at 6:00 , please try to arrive a few minutes early.
+Meetings: Open to the public and are generally held 6-8 pm on the first Wednesday of every month in room 4050 in the Seattle Municipal Tower ( 700 5th Ave ).
+Because the elevators close promptly at 7:00 , please plan ahead if you are only coming for part of the meeting.
 To receive monthly meeting agendas by e-mail, please sign up here.